Complete List of Heart-Healthy Foods

 - Canned fruit in heavy syrup or light syrup

-Meat, poultry, fish, and plant-based proteins
+Meat, poultry, fish and plant-based proteins

 When choosing heart-healthy proteins, plant-based proteins and fish are best.
-They are abundant in the Mediterranean Diet, a dietary pattern that has been shown to reduce risk of cardiovascular disease.
+They are abundant in the Mediterranean diet, a dietary pattern that has been shown to reduce risk of cardiovascular disease.

-Byrd recommends "avoiding high fat and processed meats such as bacon, sausage, and heavily marbled cuts of beef and pork."
+Byrd recommends avoiding high-fat and processed meats such as bacon, sausage and heavily marbled cuts of beef and pork.
 Processed meats and those with saturated fat are linked to increased risk of cardiovascular disease.
 But you may even want to give some of the leaner cuts of red meat a second look.
 Newer research shows that eating any kind of red meat increases a circulating chemical called TMAO, which may also increase your risk of cardiovascular disease.
 That's not to say you can never enjoy a steak or a hamburger, just choose those less often.

-The best protein options:
+Best protein options:

 These have been shown to help prevent cardiovascular disease.